MrFahad/ReST/README.md

-# ReST: Motion-Vector Augmented Recognition, Segmentation and Tracking in Dynamic Environment
+# ReST: Recognition, Segmentation and Tracking in Dynamic Environment

 ## 1. App Deployment